Businesswoman's ex breaks down in court after defence accuses him of murder

 "Humiliation!" he shouted shortly after defence lawyer Sam Wimsett finished his questioning.
 "To be asked questions like that!"

-He continued to breathe heavily after Justice Neil Campbell asked him to stop speaking, balling his hand into a fist before putting it to his forehead.
-He then took off his glasses and placed his head onto the surface of the witness stand, leaving it there for over a minute as the judge sent the jury away for an impromptu, lengthy afternoon break.
+He continued to breathe heavily after Justice Neil Campbell asked him to stop speaking, balling his hand into a tight fist before putting it to his forehead.
+He then took off his glasses and placed his head onto the surface of the witness stand, leaving it there for over a minute as the judge sent the jury away for an impromptu afternoon break.

 Zheng is not on trial for murder - it is Zhong's other business partner, Fang Sun, who has been described by prosecutors as having blamed the Auckland businesswoman for having lost him and his family over $25 million.

-But Sun's lawyers predicted last week there would be plenty of other "suspicious characters" jurors would hear from.
-If jurors determine there are others who wanted Zhong dead and can't be sure which one was responsible, they must acquit Sun, lawyer Sam Wimsett said during his opening statement last week.
+But Sun's lawyers predicted last week that there would be plenty of other "suspicious characters" jurors would hear from.
+If jurors determine there are others who wanted Zhong dead and can't be sure which one was responsible, they must acquit Sun, Wimsett said during his opening statement last week.

-Wimsett capped his cross-examination of Zheng by asking where he was on the night she was killed.
+The lawyer capped his cross-examination of Zheng today by asking where he was on the night she was killed.

 "Did you go to her house and go into the kitchen area via the ranch slider door off the balcony?" he asked.